#SpaExpertSeries - Rosacea with Ruta Tavoraite-Johns

 - Subtype four, known as ocular rosacea, typically involves red, itchy, dry and irritated eyes.

-Focussing on the first two subtypes, as they’re the most relevant to skin, what kind of skincare would you recommend to help control symptoms?
+Focusing on the first two subtypes, as they’re the most relevant to skin, what kind of skincare would you recommend to help control symptoms?

 Generally, daily use of ingredients that nourish, hydrate and protect the skin are very important for rosacea.
 I would opt for clean skincare that isn’t harsh on the skin; I would also avoid essential oils which can irritate the skin due to the allergens they contain.
 Look for products with ingredients like Hyaluronic Acid, Niacinamide B3, Panthenol B5, Ceramides, Allantoin, and even plant and flower extracts such as Aloe Vera and Helichrysum.